satelerd/Github-Sky/README.md

 # Github-Sky

-A different way to visualize your contribution stats on GitHub.
+A different way to visualize your contribution stats of GitHub.